NHSDigital/software-engineering-quality-framework/practices/testing.md

   - Education on testing and testing principles should be important to the whole team.
   - Quality approaches should be driven as a team and implemented by everyone.
   - Teams should consider running regular coaching/mentoring sessions to support colleagues who are less experienced in testing to grow their skills, for example by:
-    - No-blame group discussions to identify edge-case tests which have so far been missed, tests positioned incorrectly in the [test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html).
+    - Holding no-blame group discussions to identify edge-case tests which have so far been missed and tests positioned incorrectly in the [test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html).
     - Pairing developers with a tester navigating so that the driver learns the necessary testing skills.
   - Testing is a shared team concern, not a tester’s job alone.
 Developers own testing for their code.